Travel.State.Gov > International Travel > Learn About Your Destination > Luxembourg International Travel Information

 Credible information indicates terrorist groups continue plotting possible attacks in Europe.
 European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.

-Demonstrations occur occasionally in Luxembourg and are always non-violent and frequently announced in advance.
-Public demonstrations take place for a variety of political,economic, or social causes.
+Demonstrations occur occasionally in Luxembourg and have historically been non-violent.
+Public demonstrations take place for a variety of political, economic, or social causes.
 Demonstrations tend to take place on politically significant days and during international summits hosted in the country.

 Victims of Crime: